How to improve your credit score in 15 steps

 5. Keep credit applications to a minimum

-Note: this doesn’t include ‘soft searches’, such as when you apply for a quote from Zuto.
-To help understand the difference in a hard or soft search, read our guide.
+Note: this does not include ‘soft searches’, such as when you apply for car finance from Zuto.

-If you’ve moved house make sure all your bills are sent to your new address.
+If you’ve moved house or are about to, make sure all your current bills are updated and sent to your new address.
 If not, you may be receiving bills at an old address that remain unpaid.

-Defaults on credit reports can cause problems.
-A default means the report shows you should have made a payment and didn’t.
-If you think the default is incorrect, it can be disputed.
-Check if the default shows up on the other credit reference agency reports.
+A default on your credit report signifies that you should have made a payment and didn’t.
+Naturally, if you think the default is incorrect, it can be disputed.
+This is important if you’re applying for car finance with defaults on your credit file.

-If you think the dispute is an error, you could complain to the lender that put it there, complain to the Financial Ombudsman Service or add a notice of correction.
-This would slow the process down, but if you can explain how the error has happened and that it’s not your fault, you can wipe the default and boost your credit score.
+If you think the dispute is an error, you should complain to the lender that put it there, raise it with the Financial Ombudsman Service, or add a notice of correction.
+If you can explain how the error has happened and that it’s not your fault, you can wipe the default and boost your credit score.

 8. Ask lenders for soft searches

-When looking for finance, use companies that perform soft searches first.
-This means that any enquiries you make can’t be seen by potential lenders.
-Hard searches are visible on credit reports and can impact your score.
+When looking for finance, you should always use companies that perform soft searches first.
+This means that any enquiries you make can’t be seen by other potential lenders.
+In contrast, hard searches are visible on credit reports and can impact your score.

-Zuto always perform soft searches when looking for finance for you and will always ask you before then performing a hard search.
-We’ll only need to carry out a hard search when you’ve asked us to proceed with a specific car loan agreement.
+Zuto always performs soft searches when checking your eligibility for finance and will always ask you before performing a hard search.
+In fact, we’ll only carry out a hard search when you’ve asked us to proceed with a specific loan agreement.

-9. Never round up time at an address
+9. Never round up your time at an address

-The more insight a lender has into your details, the better.
-Avoid rounding up time at an address, for example, don’t state two years and six months as three years.
+For this reason, you should avoid rounding up time at an address.
+For example, don’t state two years and six months as three years.
 As most lenders only ask for three years’ address history, it should be easy to give the correct information.

-10. Cancel some unused credit and store cards
+10. Cancel any unused credit and store cards

-Steer clear of payday – also known as short-term – loans if possible.
-Even though they may be tempting to choose in short-term financial emergencies, they are expensive and some mortgage underwriters state they reject people who have taken one.
+If you can, steer clear of payday loans if you’re trying to increase your credit score.
+Even though they may be tempting in short-term financial emergencies, payday loans are expensive, and some mortgage underwriters even state they will reject people who have taken one.

 12. Don’t withdraw cash on credit cards

-Even without a credit score to consider, this is never a good idea.
-Withdrawing cash on credit cards is expensive due to the interest charged.
-Even if you do repay in full every month.
-Lenders can see this as evidence of poor money management.
+Even without considering your credit score, this is never a good idea.
+Withdrawing cash on credit cards is expensive, due to the interest charged, and even if you do repay in full every month, lenders may still see this as evidence of poor money management.

-You score higher when earning, but, if you’re due to take time off for maternity leave or you fear potential redundancies where you work, remember to be honest.
-You’ll be more likely to get a loan before the change, but it’s also crucial to make sure you’ll be able to afford the repayments if you suffer financial difficulties.
+While you’ll be more likely to get a loan before the change, it’s crucial to make sure you’ll be able to afford the repayments if you suffer financial difficulties.

-It’s worth remembering that big issues, such as county court judgements (CCJs) and bankruptcy, can stay on file for six years.
-If you’re nearing a time where an old issue will lapse, hold off.
+It’s also worth remembering that big issues, such as county court judgements (CCJs) and bankruptcy, can stay on file for six years.
+So, if you’re nearing a time when an old issue could lapse, hold off.

 14. Financially delink

 If you split up with someone you had joint finances with, you don’t want their credit history to affect yours going forward.
-You can contact credit agencies and ask for a notice of disassociation.
-You would need to close joint accounts and pay off joint loans.
+Fortunately, you can contact credit agencies and ask for a notice of disassociation.
+However, you will need to close all joint accounts and pay off any joint loans still active.

 15. Check your credit report annually

-Lastly, for those looking for ways to improve their credit score, it's always a good idea to go through your credit report once a year or before any applications.
-They contain huge amounts of data on you and there could be errors.
-You will want to be aware of, and correct any, before applying.
+Lastly, for those looking for ways to improve their credit score, it's always a good idea to go through your credit report at least once a year or before any new applications.
+Your report contains huge amounts of data and there could be errors that you’ll want to be aware of and correct before applying.

-Zuto’s partner ClearScore can even send you regular updates, so you can monitor the impact of any changes to your credit score as and when they occur.
+Zuto’s partner, ClearScore, can even send you regular updates, so you can monitor the impact of any changes to your credit score as and when they occur.

 What credit score do I need for car finance?